WELCOME TO BAYLOR'S

 Our group is fascinated by the conditions of magmas that trigger eruptions, as well as the volcanic processes of eruptive ascent and emplacement.
 We also study crystals — igneous, metamorphic, and gemstones.
 We use information preserved within crystals to understand petrologic and tectonic processes.

 Magmatic ascent rates

-We are using high temperature experiments to determine how faithfully pockets of glass in quartz, features called melt embayments, record the decompression histories of rhyolitic melt ascending volcanic conduits.
+We are using synchrotron FTIR and high temperature experiments to determine the volatile contents in melt embayments (CO2 map here).
+Embayments record the decompression histories of rhyolitic melt ascending volcanic conduits.

 Roy Bassoo is leading a project to characterize the origin and provenance of diamonds from the Guiana Shield using compositional analyses, crystal morphology, and Raman thermobarometry.

 See a video of Roy's work.